-Pharmacists are healthcare professionals who specialize in the right way to use, store, preserve, and provide medicine.
-They can guide you on how to use medications, and let you know about any potential adverse effects of what you take.
-They fill prescriptions issued by doctors and other healthcare professionals.
+Pharmacists are health care professionals who specialize in the right way to use, store, preserve, and provide medicine.
+They can guide you on how to use medications and let you know about any potential side effects.
+They fill prescriptions issued by doctors and other health care professionals.

 Pharmacists also contribute to research and testing of new drugs.
 They work in pharmacies, medical clinics, hospitals, universities, and government institutions.

 People have been using plants and other natural substances as medicine for thousands of years.
 But the practice of professional pharmacy became its own field in the mid-nineteenth century.